rajeshlamichhane04/zillow-regression_project/README.md

 ## Project Description

 > -  Zillow has a model that is designed to predict the property tax assessed values("taxvaluedollarcnt") of single family properties that had a transaction during 2017.
 This project aims to make improvement on the previous model.
-Utilizing Data Science pipelines, this project will study various features that affects the value of property, find out the driving factors of such cost, build up a model of our own that can beat the previous model.
-We will also make some recommendations based on our findings.
+Utilizing Data Science pipelines, this project will study various features that affects the value of property, I will find out the driving factors of such value, build up a model that can beat the previous model.
+I will also make some recommendations based on our findings.

 ## Initial Questions